Exhibit Structural Trends 2018 and Beyond Part 2

 By working with a exhibit fabrication partner that have over 45+ years in the exhibit tradeshow space we have learned a few tricks up our sleeve around thoughtful structural design.
 Our fabricators craftsmanship with shapes and corners is at the highest level.

-Please call McRae at 905.569.1605 or email us at email@example.com to get information on our acoustic fabrics, innovatively fabricated structures and custom lighting solutions.
+Please call McRae at 905.569.1605 or email us at firstname.lastname@example.org to get information on our acoustic fabrics, innovative fabricated structures and custom lighting solutions.